A 12-day showground. One connected visitor wallet.

 of map minutes in two weeks

-06 / Result
+06 / Hard result

 The outcome was not a flashier payment screen.
 It was operational calm: visitors had more ways to self-serve, vendors had clearer totals, and the venue had a live view across the moving parts.